jointerinc/jointerinc.github.io/docs/jointer-syndication-economy/jntr.md

 ## Types of JNTR Bridges

-The first JNTR bridge is with Ethereum.
-The JNTR<>ETH bridge allows investors to convert ETH[^16] to JNTR and then to JNTR/ETN or JNTR/STOCK.
-Future developments will include support for other blockchains such as JNTR<>BTC, JNTR<>BNB, JNTR<>EOS, and JNTR<>TRON.
+The first JNTR bridge is with Binance's native token, BNB.
+The JNTR<>ETH bridge allows investors to convert BNB[^16] to JNTR and then to JNTR/ETN or JNTR/STOCK.
+Future developments will include support for other blockchains such as JNTR<>BTC, JNTR<>ETH, JNTR<>EOS, and JNTR<>TRON.

-### JNTR's Utility Functionality rather than ETH or BTC
+### JNTR's Utility Functionality rather than BNB, ETH, or BTC

 REITs own approximately $3 trillion in gross real estate assets, with more than $2 trillion from publically listed and non-listed REITs and the remainder from privately held REITs.[^17] By offering traditional REIT investors 2X leverage on the proven Global Select All REITs Index, the JNTR/ETN asset possesses intrinsic demand amongst these investors.

-If Jointer allowed trading for JNTR/ETN or JNTR/STOCK directly against ETH or BTC, the entire ecosystem would not have the ability to provide continuous liquidity for investors or would reduce the amount of funds Jointer could invest in Commercial Real Estate.
+If Jointer allowed trading for JNTR/ETN or JNTR/STOCK directly against BNB, ETH, or BTC, the entire ecosystem would not have the ability to provide continuous liquidity for investors or would reduce the amount of funds Jointer could invest in Commercial Real Estate.

 ### Overall Ecosystem Support

 Using JNTR as a bridge increases the interoperability of the Jointer Liquidity Economy.
-With the ongoing Jointer Auction bringing in funds for a reserve, JNTR can support liquidity to Ethereum or Ethereum based stablecoins for all JNTR/ETN and JNTR/STOCK holders.
+With the ongoing Jointer Auction bringing in funds for a reserve, JNTR can support liquidity to BNB or BNB based stablecoins for all JNTR/ETN and JNTR/STOCK holders.

 ### JNTR compared to Cryptocurrency and Asset Backed Tokens

-JNTR is a financially engineered decentralized protocol layer on top of the Ethereum blockchain designed as the exclusive payment method to buy or sell Jointer's stocks (JNTR/STOCK) and bonds (JNTR/ETN).
+JNTR is a financially engineered decentralized protocol layer on top of the Binance Smart Chain designed as the exclusive payment method to buy or sell Jointer's stocks (JNTR/STOCK) and bonds (JNTR/ETN).
 It functions as a liquidity bridge and serves as a transfer of value between traditional commercial real estate equity and other blockchain based digital currencies.
 JNTR's face value changes based on the Main Reserve's calculation every time investors directly purchase JNTR through the daily Auction or through other methods such as SmartSwap.
 This process creates an investment hedge against volatility in the real estate and crypto markets.

 ![compared-table](/assets/images/compared-table.jpg)